 Then place it on some paper napkins or paper towels to drain the excess fat.
 Dice the bacon strips in 1/8 inch bits.

 When you are ready so serve, ladle some sauce from the chicken pot in each plate, place a piece of chicken on top of it, and surround with some vegetables.
 Place bacon bits on top.
+This is from the original 2019 post.

 Follow me on Instagram.